How Much Does It Cost to Remove Japanese Knotweed?

 Treatment Area/Type

-The type of treatment used will impact on the cost of the work as will the treatment area.
+The type of treatment used will impact the cost of the work, as will the treatment area.
 For instance, herbicide is a cheaper option than more disruptive options such as full excavation and disposal.
 The easier a treatment area is to work with, the shorter the work will be, and the less it should cost overall.

 Number of Weeds